In January 2020 at the PGA Merchandise Show the makers at FlightScope revealed a much anticipated product - the

 For serious golfers looking to improve their game and training regimen, the portable, affordable, and ultra-accurate FlightScope Mevo Plus is a must.

 I think I can best sum it up by saying that as technology improves and costs go down, launch monitors are getting more accurate and more affordable.
 The FlightScope Mevo Plus, recently released, is the perfect example of this trend.
 The accuracy, features, and simulations are all something we used to (and still do!) pay tens of thousands for.
 Yet, incredibly, you can now get it at a 2k price point.
 If you’re on the market for a portable golf launch monitor and golf simulator, this is your product.

 Editor's Note: Due to the immense popularity of the Mevo Plus combined with industry-wide disruptions in supply-chain fulfillment, the Mevo+ is currently on back order for around 6-8 weeks.
 This is expected to ease throughout the spring, but who is to make forecasts after the lesson we learned last year regarding doing just that.
-Our product links are to reputable websites that we are in daily contact with.
+Our product links are to reputable websites that we are in regular contact with.
 You can still purchase the product, you will simply be placed in a queue to ensure your Mevo Plus arrives as soon as possible.
-We apologize for the inconvenience.